-Funeral plans arranged through us are FPA approved and our service is FCA registered, keeping you and your money safe.
+Funeral plans arranged through us are FPA approved and our service is FCA regulated, keeping you and your money safe.

 So, what are you waiting for?

-Protect your loved ones from spiralling costs and buy a funeral plan today.
+Protect your loved ones from spiralling costs and explore your funeral plan options today.

-**If paying by instalments, and you pass away after 12 successful monthly payments.
+**If paying by instalments, and you pass away after 12 monthly payments

 All of the funeral plans we provide are fully regulated by the Funeral Planning Authority (FPA) ensuring you and your money are protected.